gr82morozr/codereview/README.md

     ^.*\[KEY\].*$

 Usage:
-  - When no command‑line parameters are supplied, the script uses the config values.
+  - With no command-line parameters, the script uses the config values.
-  - Command‑line overrides:
+  - Command-line overrides:
-      > "YYYY-MM-DD HH:MM:SS"   or   > -200    (meaning FROM_TIMESTAMP = now - 200s)
+       > "YYYY-MM-DD HH:MM:SS"   or   > -200    (i.e. FROM_TIMESTAMP = now - 200s)
-      < "YYYY-MM-DD HH:MM:SS"   or   < 200     (meaning TO_TIMESTAMP = FROM_TIMESTAMP + 200s)
+       < "YYYY-MM-DD HH:MM:SS"   or   < 200     (i.e. TO_TIMESTAMP = FROM_TIMESTAMP + 200s)
   - Example:
        python script.py > -200 < 10
          sets FROM_TIMESTAMP to (now - 200s) and TO_TIMESTAMP to (FROM_TIMESTAMP + 10s).

-File‑level filtering:
+File-level filtering:
   1. Skip file if its last modified time is older than FROM_TIMESTAMP.
-  2. Skip file if its name does not match any pattern from FILE_NAME_INCLUDE_REGEXP_PATTERN.
+  2. If FILE_NAME_INCLUDE_REGEXP_PATTERN is provided (non-empty), file name must match at least one pattern.
-  3. Skip file if it does not contain at least one line matching FILE_INCLUDE_REGEXP_PATTERN.
+  3. If FILE_INCLUDE_REGEXP_PATTERN is provided (non-empty), file must contain at least one matching line.
+     (If these patterns are empty, all files are included.)

-Content‑level filtering:
+Content-level filtering:
   - Discard all lines before the first line with a valid timestamp ≥ FROM_TIMESTAMP.
   - Stop processing lines once a line with a valid timestamp > TO_TIMESTAMP is encountered.
   - Remove lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.

 After processing each file, the script prints the file name and the original vs. filtered line counts.
 If no content remains after filtering, no output file is created.
-Finally, the script prints the total processing time.
+Finally, the total processing time is printed.
 """

 import os